Fasting & Time-Restricted Eating

 Is IF a miracle?
 Also no. Daily 16:8 gives you modest metabolic benefits.
 The really interesting effects — deep autophagy, significant GH surge, immune regeneration — require longer fasts (24–72 hours) or periodic FMD cycles.

-The best evidence: Longo's fasting-mimicking diet has the strongest human outcome data — 2.5 years biological age reduction in an RCT published in Nature Communications.
+The best evidence: Longo's fasting-mimicking diet has the strongest human outcome data — 2.5 years biological age reduction in a small (n=44) RCT published in Nature Communications.
+Strong signal, not settled science; independent replication is still limited.